mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Registers and combinational logic are the basic building blocks of the _register-transfer level_ (RTL).
 This is an abstraction level where circuits are modelled as flows of data between registers.

-A _clock_ signal that toggles between on and off can be attached to the enable input $e$ of all registers in the circuit to ensure a common time for when values change.
+A _clock_ signal that toggles between on and off can be attached to the enable input $e$ of all flip-flaps in the circuit to ensure a common time for when values change.
 The space between two _rising edges_ (where the signal goes from low to high), is called a _clock cycle_.
 When drawing diagrams, the clock signal is often left out for brevity.